StephanieAShulman/Python_Pandas/README.md

 After replacing all of the 9th grade scores, the scores of the remaining 38,709 students were calculated.
 A new dataframe was created and the number of remaining THS students was calculated.
 The count of these students (1,174 10th - 12th graders) became the basis of all remaining calculations.
 As a result, no other measures changed when the rest of the code was rerun.
 - The district summary - no change
 - The school summary
-  - Even though this was run on the reduced number of students (n = 38,709), changes were imperceptible.
-  - The overall passing percentage, for example, was modified from <INSERT> to 64.9%.
-Interestingly, not removing the 9th grade students (not required by provided code) would have resulted in an overall passing rate of 64.1%, likely due to the nature of NaNs as value-based entities.
+  - As comparison, overall passing for THS was 90.9% prior to removal of 9th grade scores.
+In an initial data run with the inclusion of NaNs, that score reduced to 65.1% (ie, fewer scores divided by the same number of students).
+When the 9th grade scores were removed and the data run on the remaining upperclassmen per instructions, the passage rate was basically the same (90.6%), due to the similarily of scores across all grades.
 - The top 5 and bottom 5 performing schools, based on the overall passing rate
   - No change
   - As all values were in similar ranges with and without the inclusion of 9th grade data, THS maintained its ranking at a Top 5 school by scores.